brotkrueml/schema/Documentation/Developer/AvailableTypes.rst

    Available types in the *Configuration* module

-There are three groups available:
+There are two groups available:

 - All types: The available types are listed alphabetically.
 - Web page types: The available web page types used in the :ref:`page properties <webpage-types>`.
-- Web page element types: The available web page element types.

 You can quickly look up the available types using the search box.